 Vitamin C in your Skincare Routine

 Vitamin C should be added as the treatment step of your skincare routine.
 Since I use actives like retinol at night, which need to be used when your skin is not exposed to UV rays, I save vitamin C for my morning skincare routine.
-I also like that vitamin C products help to protect the skin from damaging free radicals that you are exposed to during the day.
+I also like that vitamin C products help to protect the skin from damaging free radicals caused by UV rays that you are exposed to during the day.

 A Note on Water-Based Vitamin C Serums

 Certain products work for certain skin types.
-My preference has always been non-water based vitamin C formulas.
+My preference has always been non-water-based vitamin C formulas.
 As a result, there is only one water-based drugstore vitamin C product in the group that I review.
 But water-based vitamin Cs can be very effective.

 A lower-priced vitamin C water-based serum similar to SkinCeuticals is Timeless 20% Vitamin C Plus E Ferulic Acid Serum.
 This serum contains 20% vitamin C. Timeless does not disclose that amount of vitamin E and ferulic acid in the formula.
-For comparison, SkinCeuticals serum contains 15% vitamin C. If you are looking for a drugstore dupe for SkinCeuticals, Timeless is a great option.
+For comparison, SkinCeuticals serum contains 15% vitamin C. If you are looking for a drugstore alternative for SkinCeuticals, Timeless is a great option.

 Drugstore Vitamin C Treatments